안녕하세요. 토미입니다.

 First, make two sentences using the grammar we learned today.

-For the first sentence, use adjectives to write about the ideal person you want to be.
+For the first sentence, use adjectives to describe the ideal person you want to be.

 For example,